Nasdanika/core/flow/model/doc/participant-load-doc.md

-An example of participant YAML definitions, lines 5+:
+An example of a participant YAML definitions:

 ```yaml
 flow-package: